neilmacneil123/tone3000-scraper/README.md

 5. Saves progress after each download
 6. Generates summary report at completion

-**Note:** The initial loading phase may take several minutes as it scrolls through all items.
-Progress will be logged during this process.
+**Note:** The initial page loading phase may take ~5-10 minutes to collect all items from 200+ pages.
+Progress will be logged as each page is processed.

 ### File Structure: